Information-theoretic machine learning for time-varying mode decomposition of separated aerodynamic flows: Methods

-expresses the remaining information in ${\bm \lambda}$.
+where $p_{\bm \lambda} ({\bm \lambda} = {\bm S})$ denotes the probability of $\bm \lambda$ in the state ${\bm S}$ and ${\cal S}$ represents all the possible states of ${\bm \lambda}$.
+Now, considering the discount for the information in a given variable ${\bm q}$, the conditional Shannon information expresses the remaining information in ${\bm \lambda}$.
 Here, $p_{{\bm \lambda},{\bm q}}$ represents the joint probability distribution of ${\bm \lambda}$ and ${\bm q}$, ${\bm R}$ is a state of the source variable ${\bm q}$, and ${\cal R}$ is all the possible states of ${\bm q}$.
 By taking the difference between Eqs.~\ref{eq:Ent1} and~\ref{eq:Ent2}, the amount of information shared between the given source variable ${\bm q}$ and the target variable at a future time stamp ${\bm \lambda}$ is evaluated.
-This difference is called the mutual information between the variables, defined as
+This difference is called the mutual information between the variables, defined as where equality is attained when ${\bm \lambda}$ and ${\bm q}$ are completely independent of each other~\citep{cover1999elements}.